narrowspark/framework/src/Viserio/Component/Filesystem/Resource/docs/en/Filesystem.md

 ## Usage
-The [Filesystem][0] class is the unique endpoint for filesystem operations:
+The [Filesystem][0] class is the unique endpoint for local filesystem operations:

 ### watch
 ```php